roundspecs/all_about_cp/index.md

 ## Binary Search
 > *Although the basic idea of binary search is comparatively straightforward, the details can be surprisingly tricky*

-> — Donald Knuth
+>> —  Donald Knuth

-Binary search compares the target value with the middle value of *sorted* range, and based on the comparison, it either finds the target value of chops off the range in half and again looks for the target value in the rest.
+Binary search compares the target value with the middle value of *sorted* range, and based on the comparison, it either finds the target value or chops off the range in half and again looks for the target value in the rest.

 There are 2 categories of binary search problems: